Linearly Reductive Quotient Singularities

 is an equivalence of categories between the category of finite and linearly reductive group schemes over $k$ and the category of finite abstract groups with a unique abelian $p$-Sylow subgroup. \end{Lemma}

 For $p=0$, this reduces to the equivalence of categories of finite groups and finite constant group schemes over $k$.

 \begin{proof} First, we note that if $G$ is a group with a unique $p$-Sylow subgroup $G_p$, then $G_p$ is a normal subgroup.
-Moreover, the quotient $G':=G/G_p$ is of order prime to $p$ and hence, $G$ is isomorphic to the semidirect product $G_p\rtimes G'$ by the Schur-Zassenhaus theorem.
+Moreover, the quotient $G':=G/G_p$ is of order prime to $p$ and hence, $G$ is isomorphic to the semidirect product $G_p\rtimes G'$ by the Schur--Zassenhaus theorem.

 An essential inverse to the functor of the lemma is given by the functor that maps a group $G = G_p \rtimes G'$, where $G_p$ is the unique $p$-Sylow subgroup and $p \nmid |G'|$, to the linearly reductive group scheme $(\underline{((\underline{G_p}_{\CC})^D(\CC))}_k)^D \rtimes \underline{G'}_k$. \end{proof}